jspecht3/terminal-tutorial/README.md

 ~$
 ```

 The first segment shows the address and the second segment shows the file path.
 In the first segment, `user` tells you which user is running the command, `@` tells you that specific user user is a member of `hostname`.
-In the second segment, `~` is the file path to the home directory and `$` denotes that you are a regular user.
+In the second segment, `~` is the file path to your home directory and `$` denotes that you are a regular user.

+### /home Directory
+As mentioned before `~` is the file path for your (current user's) home directory.
+However, `~` is simply an alias for the actual path.
+To

 ## Shell Files